BurlingtonCodeAcademy/jsi-march-2022-notes/week-02/overview-session-3.md

 # Session-03

 Today we reviewed some Eloquent JavaScript programs using loops.
-We went into more depth on operators and strings, and explored a number of string methods.
+We discussed the importance of commenting our code and went into more depth on operators.

 ## Reading & Homework